Japan Winter Itinerary Part 2. An Intimate Visit to Kanazawa Geisha District – Higashi Chaya

 Although Kaikaro was built about the same time, it seems more modern and decorative.
 The tearoom is cozy and inviting with delicious tea and local-specialty desserts.
 No wonder, Kaikaro still serves as a traditional, referral-only admitting teahouse in the evenings while it is open to the public during the day.
 Occasionally, Kaikaro hosts a ticketed event “enyukai” where attendees can watch geisha performance.
 Experiencing the traditional Chaya culture and watching geisha performance sound fantastic to me.
 Why not?

 I’d recommend visiting both places as each offers its unique beauty and experience.
-Try green tea + confectionary set at Kaikaro tearoom.
+Try green tea + confectionery set at Kaikaro tearoom.